 Nob Hill/Russian Hill, San Francisco Hotels

-Pros: Classic San Francisco, great views, quiet
+Pros: Classic San Francisco vibe, great views, relatively quiet.

-Cons: Expensive, steep walking
+Cons: Expensive, steep walking.

-If you are looking for a classic San Francisco stay like you have seen in your favorite movies, look no further than a Nob Hill or Russian Hill, San Francisco hotel.
-But only if you love walking up and down hills!
-This is why we recommended this neighborhood for fit people.
+If you’re looking for a classic San Francisco stay like the ones you’ve seen in the movies, look no further than Nob Hill or Russian Hill — but only if you love walking up and down hills!
+Nob and Russian Hills are walkable, but the hills in this area are no joke, and not to be underestimated.

-The other main thing to consider in Russian Hill and Nob Hill are the prices.
+The other thing to consider in Russian Hill and Nob Hill are the prices.
 These are quieter, upscale neighborhoods with incredible views.
 The San Francisco hotels you will find here are very nice, and their prices reflect that.
 So budget travelers may want to search elsewhere for accommodation.

 Nob Hill/Russian Hill, San Francisco Hotel Recommendations